Our History

 1990

-Reuven begins providing free after-school enrichment classes in the basement of his family home to neighbourhood students with a passion for mathematics and problem solving.
+Reuven begins providing after-school enrichment classes in the basement of his family home to neighbourhood students with a passion for mathematics and problem solving.
 As a mathematician with a penchant for puzzles, logic games, and making learning fun, Reuven is disheartened by the low-level approach and absence of curriculum in the Ontario math curriculum.
 He shares his critical thinking strategies and inspirational teaching talents with students who go on to spread the word of their math mentor.

 Reuven becomes a sought-after math, logic, and problem solving expert in the GTA.
 He offers his classes at private elementary and junior-high schools in the Forest Hill neighbourhood, in addition to continuing his classes in his home.